microsoft/teams-ai/getting-started/CONCEPTS/MODERATOR.md

 .WithAIOptions(aIOptions)
 .Build();
 ```
-> This snippet is taken from the [Twenty Questions bot] sample
+> This snippet is taken from the [Twenty Questions bot] sample.
 > Note for C# application, the moderator should be registered to the Web app's service collection as a singleton.

 ## Azure Content Safety Moderator